SAIC National Security Educational Program

 - maintain good academic and Honor code status while enrolled in the program;

-- check email and the Scholar site for regular updates;
+- check email and the Canvas site for regular updates;

 - keep an up-to-date listing of the internships/co-ops/jobs they have applied to, and report it using the Scholar site, including agency/organization of application, position name, date of application, application result, and anticipated start date; and